History

 September 1998

-Dr. J. Stuart Nelson, UCI professor of surgery and biomedical engineering, patents the Dynamic Cooling Device and the technology is licensed to industry.
+Institute Medical Director Dr. J. Stuart Nelson, UC Irvine professor of surgery and biomedical engineering, patents the Dynamic Cooling Device and the technology is licensed to industry.
 It has become the standard-of-care for the treatment of port wine stains, hemangiomas and other vascular birthmarks in infants and young children.
 Today, the technology is available on more than 25,000 medical lasers worldwide, has been used to treat millions of patients and has generated more than $56 million in royalty revenue.

 • Institute Expansion